FROM THE CHINESE ZEN MASTERS

 [1.
 The fivefold eye-sight (cakshus) : (1) Physical, (2) Heavenly, (3) Prajna-, (4) Dharma-, and (5) Buddha-eye.

 3 The fivefold power (bala): (1) Faith, (2) Energy, (3) Memory, (4) Meditation, and (5) Prajna.]

 12. Sons of the Sakya are known to be poor;

 But their poverty is of the body, their spiritual life knows no poverty;

 But their spirit holds within itself a rare invaluable gem.

-13. The rare invaluable gem is never impaired however much one uses it,
+13. The rare invaluable gem is never impaired however much

 And beings are thereby benefited ungrudgingly as required by occasions;

 The triple body and the fourfold jnana are perfected within it,

 The eightfold emancipation and the sixfold miraculous power are impressed on it.